alt-research/mach-avs/README.md

 Operator can detect block or output root mismatch and submit an alert using `alertBlockMismatch()` and `alertBlockOutputOracleMismatch(`) respectively.
 After the alert is submitted, operator will compute the corresponding ZK proof to prove the alert and submit the proof using `submitProve()`.

-ZK Proof generation can be either done using RISC0 or GGPU.
+ZK Proof generation can be either done using RISC0 or GPU.

 ### Training wheels